Adu3108/Image-Quilting/README.md

 ## Texture Transfer

 Texture Transfer problem involves rendering an object with a texture taken from a different object.
-In the given example, we transfer the rice texture (source texture) onto a human face (target image) to get the following output :-
+In the given example, we transfer rice texture (source texture) onto a human face (target image) to get the following output :-

 <p>
   <img width="27%" src="/results/Input/texture13.png">